Last Updated on 17 December, 2020 by Veronica

 We start on our way to Dunvegan Castle and make a few stops.
 We see the most typical and well-known mountains and the best place to do Golden Eagles sightings in Sligachan.

 We visited the Talisker distillery and bought (another) bottle.
-The visit was very good, the guide a charm, but there were a lot of people!
+The visit was excellent, the guide a charm, but there were a lot of people!
 Very good whisky!!!

-Then we went down the Quiraing trail, by a car, because rained a lot.
+Then we went down the Quiraing trail, by car, because it rained a lot.
 Absolutely essential.

 On our road trip on the Isle of Skye, we also visited Duntum Castle and the Old man of Storr.
-But we did not climb it, because it was very bad weather and there was little visibility.
+But we did not climb it, because it was awful weather and there was little visibility.

 Day 15.
 Isle of Skye – Stoer.
 2nd stretch on North Coast 500 road trip